Zac8668/Sandbox-SandFallingGame-py/README.md

 I will compile it after so people can download and play it easier.

 # Controls
-Click any mouse to add blocks, to change between sand, water and rock press Q(Sand), W(Water) or E(Rock).
+Click any mouse button to add blocks, to change between sand, water and rock press Q(Sand), W(Water) or E(Rock).